-Today, I am sharing my favorite secrets on How To Make Amazing Thanksgiving Turkey – My Tips And Tricks
+Today, I share my favorite secrets on How To Make Amazing Thanksgiving Turkey – My Tips And Tricks.

 You must know, I WILL be making a turkey this year.
 It won’t be an elaborate dinner, but still, I like to prepare.